 J. Addition of mobile homes on any farm for use as housing for farm workers of the owner is acceptable provided the mobile homes are placed in a manner that provides adequate space for separation of at least 50 feet apart, no more than 4 mobile homes are allowed on any parcel.
 Septic, drain fields and wells must be approved by the Antrim County Health Department.
 All housing must be rent free to farm workers.
 Such mobile homes cannot be sold separately and may remain as long as farm owners that placed the structures remain owners and farming operation continues.
 If property is sold, farm worker housing shall be removed prior to the completion of sale unless the Zoning Administrator approves the transfer to be maintained as a farm.
 Minimum parcel size is 40 acres.

 Motion by Petersen was seconded by Shoemaker.
 Stridiron called for further discussion and Roll Call vote 7/0 motion carried.
+STRIDIRON REQUESTED MIGRANT HOUSING-MOBILE HOMES FINDING OF FACT BE ATTACHED AND INCLUDED IN THE MINUTES.

 10B.
 Chapter 3A - Signs

 The commissioners discussed the need for an ordinance for yard signs.
 Discussed was the protection of first amendment rights, consulting the township attorney and drafting an ordinance.
-Kuka made a motion to request the township attorney write the ordinance.
+KULKA made a motion to request the township attorney write the ordinance AND THE ATTORNEY THE DRAFT INTENT OF THE PLANNING COMMISSION AND ZONING ADMINISTRATOR..
 Motion was seconded by Stridiron.
 Stridiron called for further comment.
 Petersen stated he would not like to see the township charged at the attorney’s rate a minimum of $1500 for an ordinance due to one organization’s desire to place signage, he stated there is 1 request, zero complaints and that the board is hiring a planner and because this isn’t and shouldn’t be hurried, let that be the planner’s first task Hawkins stated he does not feel the PC is ready to consult with the atty yet and should spend time discussing further and possibly put a draft together first.
 Kulka commented that a lawyer would be quicker.
 Carleton stated signage should be allowed and limited only by sight interferences.
 Stridiron called for vote 3 yes/4 no - motion not carried.
 (NO votes were Jorgensen, Petersen, Hawkins and Stridiron.
 YES votes were Kulka, Carleton and Shoemaker).
 Thus, a special committee was formed to research and draft a proposed ordinance for signage.
 Stridiron appointed Carleton and Hawkins to the committee.
 Stridiron asked the committee to meet as soon as possible with Deb Graber and have something for next month’s meeting.
-Lee Scott (TLPA) thanked the PC for its time stated Torch Lake Township is the only township not allowing the signs and there is no risk to the township by allowing them.
+TOM JOSEPH (TLPA) thanked the PC for its time stated Torch Lake Township is the only township not allowing the signs and there is no risk to the township by allowing them.
 He asked about a temporary 90-day permit and the commissioners discussed if a special permit was a possible solution to his signs - Graber stated it was not.

 11. New Business - A-Ga-Ming PRD Amendments - Add golf cart storage barn and replace existing pro shop with larger structure and deck.